myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 ###About MQTT

 MQTT is a lightweight messaging protocol designed to be used on top of TCP/IP.
 It uses an event and message (*publish-subscribe*) methodology that was designed especially for connections where small footprints, unreliable and/or limited bandwidth connections are found.
 This type of pattern is especially suited for IoT devices that get deployed in the field and often run on battery power and on constrained networks.
 With MQTT, the publish-subscribe pattern makes use of a broker that is responsible for distributing messages to clients.
-Clients can subscribe to varying levels of messages, depending upon how much or what kind of data they are interested.
+[Clients](#bring-your-own-thing-api-mqtt-clients) can subscribe to varying levels of messages, depending upon how much or what kind of data they are interested.

 ###Using MQTT with Cayenne

 MQTT is the preferred transport and API for sending data to the Cayenne Cloud, or for devices that receive commands from Cayenne.
 The Cayenne Cloud acts as a broker, managing the various sensor and actuator client devices that wish to send and receive data using the Cayenne Cloud.

 Cayenne MQTT is straightforward and easy to use, offering several different ways of connecting your data to Cayenne.

 ####Option 1: Use the Cayenne MQTT Libraries
 This is the easiest way to get started with using MQTT with Cayenne.
-We have implemented various MQTT libraries that bundle an MQTT client and support libraries for supporting MQTT.
+We have implemented various MQTT libraries that bundle an [MQTT client](#bring-your-own-thing-api-mqtt-clients) and support libraries for supporting MQTT.
 Using these, you’ll have access to all of the libraries and code examples you’ll need to quickly program and connect your board to Cayenne.

 We have prepared walkthroughs and libraries for some of the most common toolchain/IDE combinations to help get you up and running as quickly as possible.
 If you would like to use our libraries, the easiest way to get started is to jump to a section below and follow the guided walkthrough provided there.
-+ Arduino MQTT Walkthrough - For Beginner users.
++ [Arduino MQTT Walkthrough](#bring-your-own-thing-api-using-arduino-mqtt) - For Beginner users.
 This is the easiest way to get started with using Cayenne MQTT in your project.
 This will walk you through connecting an Arduino board using the Arduino IDE, adding a Temperature sensor as well as a Light actuator.
-+ C++ Walkthrough - For Intermediate users.
++ [C++ Walkthrough](#bring-your-own-thing-api-using-c) - For Intermediate users.
 This will walk you through connecting a Nucleo board using the mbed IDE, with widgets automatically populated on the dashboard and then adding a Light actuator.
-+ Embedded C Walkthrough - For Advanced users.
++ [Embedded C Walkthrough](#bring-your-own-thing-api-using-embedded-c) - For Advanced users.
 This will discuss importing the Cayenne Embedded C library into your mbed IDE and provides guidance from there as to which code areas of the code need to be updated/customized in order to implement support for your board.

 ####Option 2: Use raw MQTT API functions
-If you are integrating Cayenne into your existing or custom program, you may wish to only use the raw Cayenne MQTT APi functions for interacting with Cayenne.
-Typically you will have already chosen your own MQTT client, will already have implemented your own networking calls, and you just need the Publish-Subscribe details for Cayenne’s MQTT API.
+If you are integrating Cayenne into your existing or custom program, you may wish to only use the raw Cayenne BYOT API functions for interacting with Cayenne.
+Typically you will have already chosen your own MQTT client, will already have implemented your own networking calls, and you just need the *Publish-Subscribe* details for Cayenne’s BYOT API.

-If you fall into this camp, you can jump straight to the MQTT Messaging Topics section where you’ll find the API details for MQTT, including the raw MQTT details on topics and behavior.
+If you fall into this camp, you can jump straight to the [MQTT Messaging Topics](#bring-your-own-thing-api-mqtt-messaging-topics) section where you’ll find the API details for MQTT, including the raw MQTT details on topics and behavior.
 We have also prepared a tutorial for using an MQTT client to manually publish and subscribe data so that you can test out using MQTT with Cayenne.

-+ MQTT.fx Walkthrough - This will walk you through using the MQTT.fx client to manually publish and subscribe to Cayenne.
++ [Manually Sending / Verifying data](#bring-your-own-thing-api-manually-sending-verifying-data) - This will walk you through using the MQTT.fx client to manually publish and subscribe to Cayenne.
 This can help you test out using MQTT with Cayenne.

 ##MQTT Clients
 To interact with an MQTT broker you’ll need an MQTT client.
 Here’s a quick list of MQTT clients and resources:

 <a href="http://www.eclipse.org/paho/" target="_blank">Paho</a>: The Eclipse Paho project provides open-source MQTT clients for C/C++, Python, Java, Javascript, Go and C#.
-If you are using one of Cayenne’s libraries, the Paho client is bundled in the library to make using MQTT with Cayenne easy.
+If you are using one of [Cayenne’s libraries](#bring-your-own-thing-api-libraries), the Paho client is bundled in the library to make using MQTT with Cayenne easy.

 <a href="http://www.mqttfx.org/" target="_blank">MQTT.fx</a>: A JavaFX based MQTT Client.